Skip to main content

 6. Form W-9

-Form W-9 is a single page tax form that includes a taxpayers personal information and social security number.
+Form W-9 is a single-page tax form that includes a taxpayers personal information and social security number.
 This tax form is mainly used by freelancers and independent contractors to provide tax details when receiving a payment.

-You can also use this tax form if you made a real estate transaction or had debt cancelled.
+You can also use this tax form if you made a real estate transaction or had debt canceled.
 Form W-9 is submitted to a bank, employer, or other payers that may require your tax information.

 7. Form 1098